largeapp/FD/README.md

-# Fraud Detection Papers
+# Fraud Detection
-Fraud detection algorithms, and their application on advertising(e.g. click fraud) and social network(e.g. fake fans), datasets and etc.
+Papers about Fraud detection algorithms, and their application on advertising(e.g. click fraud) and social network(e.g. fake fans), and datasets.

 ## Advertising